 - a statement of cash flows, and

-We noted that if the notes to the financial statements stated that the ACNC Act was the relevant reporting framework, then the required statements were much more likely to be included (for example, 96% all financial reports that referenced the ACNC Act included a statement of changes in equity).
+We noted that if the notes to the financial statements stated that the ACNC Act was the relevant reporting framework, the required statements were also much more likely to be included.

 Streamlined reporting arrangements

 One of the ways we reduce red tape across the sector is by working to allow charities previously required to report to state and territory regulators to only report to the ACNC.

 This occurs through streamlined reporting arrangements.

 Previously, where no streamlined arrangement was in place, many incorporated associations and charitable fundraisers that were required to submit financial reports to other state or territory regulators were instead able to submit the same financial report to the ACNC.

 We would then accept those reports as meeting ACNC requirements.